Massacre of Phocaea: Massacre

 During early June 1914, Turkish irregular bands looted the villages south of Menemen, causing the Greek populations to flee.
-Greek refugees of the surrounding regions poured into nearby Phocaea (Eskifoça and Yeni Foça) on June 11.
+On 11 June, waves of Greek refugees from the surrounding poured into nearby Phocaea (Eskifoça and Yeni Foça) seeking asylum or attempting to embark on ships to escape.
 Phocaea, a coastal town north of Smyrna, comprised ca. 9,000 inhabitants and was predominantly populated by ethnic Greeks.

-On June 12, irregular bands launched their attack against Phocaea itself.
+On 12 June, irregular bands launched their attack against Phocaea itself.
 The attack began during the night from three different sides and was well organized from the beginning.
 The armed groups broke into several dwellings and shot their inhabitants, irrespective of age and sex, while apart from the killings, several rapes also occurred.
 German ambassador Wangenheim and American ambassador Henry Morgenthau reported that about fifty people had been killed, while reports of Greek refugees from Phocaea raised the number to 100.
 The bodies of those massacred were thrown into wells and included priests, old men and children.
 Dwellings and stores which were already abandoned by the panic-stricken population were systematically looted.

-The amount of the looted property was so extensive and widespread that even irregular groups who didn't participate in the massacre and the destruction took part in the share.
+The amount of the looted property was so extensive and widespread that even irregular groups who did not participate in the massacre and the destruction took part in the share.
 The surviving civilian population ran to the harbor and tried to escape by boat.
 Due to the general disorder, some people were drowned while trying to swim in order to save themselves.

-On June 25, the Danish consul of Smyrna, Alfred Van de Zee, quoted an eyewitness of the destruction:
+On 25 June, the Danish consul of Smyrna, Alfred Van de Zee, quoted an eyewitness of the destruction:

 Also, Félix Sartiaux and his excavation team witnessed the massacre.
 Sartiaux's documented testimony and photos are invaluable in describing the sequence of events before and during the massacre.